errbotio/errbot/docs/index.rst

 ------------------

 We aim to give you all the tools you need to build a customized bot safely, without having to worry about basic functionality.
-As such, Err comes with a wealth of features out of the box.
+As such, Errbot comes with a wealth of features out of the box.

 .. toctree::